zen-xu/ghostty/README.md

 `zig build -Dtarget=aarch64-macos` will build for Apple Silicon macOS.
 Note that not all targets supported by Zig are supported.

+**Note: Zig nightly is required.** Ghostty is built against the nightly releases of Zig.
+The latest released version (0.9.1 at the time of this edit) will NOT work.

 Other useful commands:

   * `zig build test` for running unit tests.